FaiyazKhalid/wiki_live_search_kotlin/README.md

 This app is used to search Wikipedia with text and Voice input as well.

  **Components Used:**
- - Dependency Injection💉
+ - Dependency Injection
  - With Dagger2 🗡️ Hilt
  - Kotlin
  - Java
- - MVVM🔥
+ - MVVM
  - ROOM 🕋
  - Data Binding ☢️
  - Speech Recognizer🎙️